 Photograph: by Stephen Henry, 2017

-2018: Rice, winner, Australian Writers’ Guild Best Original Stage Play
+2018: winner, Australian Writers’ Guild Best Original Stage Play

-2018: shortlisted for the NSW Premier’s Literary Award, Nick Enright Prize for Playwriting
+2018: finalist, NSW Premier’s Literary Award, Nick Enright Prize for Playwriting

 2017: presented by Hothouse Theatre, 29 August to 2 September